monora/rgl/README.md

 The default graph will use standard DOT output visuals.

 If you wish to configure the styling of the diagram, module {RGL::DOT} adds the methods {RGL::Graph#set_edge_options} and {RGL::Graph#set_vertex_options} for this purpose.
-You can use any options from the {RGL::DOT::NODE_OPTS} and {RGL::DOT::EDGE_OPTS} constants in {RGL::DOT::EDGE_OPTS}.
+You can use any options from the {RGL::DOT::NODE_OPTS} and {RGL::DOT::EDGE_OPTS} constants in {RGL::DOT}.
 Use the exact option name as an argument in your method call.

 You can also configure the overall appearance of the graph by passing a hash of options from {RGL::DOT::GRAPH_OPTS} to the output method.
 The example below shows styling of vertices, edges and setting some basic graph options.